The best burger and fries in every state

 Oregon: Hwy 101 Burger, Lincoln City

-For simple, tasty, gigantic burgers, it's hard to beat Hwy 101 Burger on the Oregon Coast.
-Customers love it for its fresh, old-school burgers at reasonable prices, and people go out of their way for a made-to-order patty and bun.
+For simple, tasty, and absolutely gigantic burgers, it's hard to beat Hwy 101 Burger on the Oregon Coast.
+Customers love it for its fresh, old-fashioned burgers at reasonable prices, and people go out of their way for a made-to-order patty and bun.
 Choose from the 101 Burger (one patty) up to the 404 Burger (four patties), and pair with hand-cut fries.
 The friendly service is the cherry on the top.

 Pennsylvania: Burgatory, various locations